go2tom42/PowerShell/Video/Normalize default track/README.md

 -File for locations with spaces use " " or ' ' around it

 -FFN use ' ' around the command if it contains any " ", if not use either

+## TO DO

+Remove requirments for python & ffmpeg-normalize